Azaze7/Tic-Tac-Toe-WindowsXP/README.md

 * This means the the AI attemps to minimize the loss via a **worst case scenario.**
 * Since Tic-Tac-Toe is a fairly simple game with only 9 possible moves, I have given the AI the data set of all 8 possible winning combinations.
 * It tries to choose moves based on boxes that it can link to win the game.
-  * If the AI is chosen to go first in a single-player game, it will choose a box randomly and try to build a win based on this box.
+  * If the AI is chosen to go first in a single-player game, it will choose a box randomly and try to build a win based on combinations that include this box.